RutledgePaulV/assassins/README.md

 to bring strangers together.
 However it turns out that organizing it can be a pain and no good solutions exist yet.

-## How close to done is it?
-It's probably 50% complete.
-As a developer, I'm tempted to say it's actually like 70% complete.
-But that's probably not true.
-I'd like to 'finish' it by Fall of 2015, so we'll see if I can make some time.

 ## Can you help?
 I'm sure you could.
 However I haven't taken the time to document set up and things like that to really enable a community yet.